 There are currently two routes in the IFS to assimilate satellite radiances.
 The first one uses the radiative transfer operator on model profiles interpolated to observation locations.
 The processing within 3D/4D-Var of satellite data assimilated through this route follows the same general layout as that of conventional data.
-This route is currently used for all clear-sky radiances.
+This route is currently used for all clear-sky radiances, as well as for totally overcast infrared radiances.
 The second route uses the radiative transfer operator on model profiles at model grid point locations, and associates the output with observations within a given collocation radius around the model grid point.
 This assimilation route differs considerably from that used for conventional observations.
 The route is currently used for rain- or cloud-affected microwave radiances only.

-For the nadir radiances, the observation operators for both routes are different flavours of the RTTOV radiative transfer model (Saunders and Matricardi, 1998; Matricardi et al., 2001), currently using RTTOV version 8.
+For the nadir radiances, the observation operators for both routes are different flavours of the RTTOV radiative transfer model (Saunders and Matricardi, 1998; Matricardi et al., 2001), currently using RTTOV version 9.

-5.6.1 Common aspects for the setup of nadir radiance assimilation
+5.7.1 Common aspects for the setup of nadir radiance assimilation

 The operational radiance assimilation shares the following setup aspects for both radiance assimilation routes.
 The datasets are distinguished by a satellite ID, a sensor ID, and a codetype.
-The latter is used to distinguish clear-sky (codetype=210=NGTHRB) or rain-affected radiances (codetype=215=NSSMI).
+The latter is used to distinguish clear-sky (codetype=210=NGTHRB) or all-sky radiances (codetype=215=NSSMI).